Different Types of Dyes and Their Properties

 Properties of Disperse Dyes

-- They are physically trapped inside the pores of polyester.
+- Dye molecules are physically trapped within the pores and micro-voids of polyester and other hydrophobic fibers

 Primary Mechanism of Disperse Dyes